 Assisted stretching is a generic term for what those in the rehabilitation and exercises world call Proprioceptive Neuromuscular Facilitation or PNF for short.
 PNF stretching causes muscular inhibition to allow the muscle to stretch farther and improve range of motion better than a normal stretch.
 PNF stretching can cause autogenic and reciprocal inhibition of muscles.
 What this means is that when contracting a muscle and stretching it at the same time the muscle is able to relax more than it normally would.
 Then when you contract the biomechanically opposite muscle the muscle being stretched is able to relax even further due to a neurologic feedback loop (Jeffreys, 2016).
 Use of these mechanisms allow us to improve range of motion, for patients in the Fox Chapel and greater Pittsburgh area, more than stretching alone normally would.

 Most of the time assisted stretch therapy is performed by personal trainers or massage therapists, at Tauberg Chiropractic & Rehabilitation you will be treated by Dr. Tauberg.
 Dr. Tauberg has advanced training in soft tissue work is a Certified Chiropractic Sports Practitioner and a Certified Strength & Conditioning Specialist.
 He has worked with all level of athletes.
-Being treated by a highly trained professional ensures that you are receiving the right care, reduces the risks, and are provided the stretches that are right for you.
+Being treated by a highly trained professional ensures that you are receiving the right care, are provided the right stretches, and reduces the risks.
 This allows you to receive the best care possible so that you can feel like your optimal self.

 If you are interested in learning more about assisted stretching please give us a call at 412-517-8124 or schedule a call with Dr.Tauberg below.

 Jeffreys, I. (2016).
 Warm-Up and Flexibility Training.
 In Essentials of Strength Training and Conditioning (pp. 324-328).
 Champaign: Human Kinetics .